Cycling-Roglic powers to brilliant win, Kuss takes overall Vuelta lead | Sports-Games

 Slovenian Primoz Roglic powered past reigning champion Remco Evenepoel to win the eighth stage of the Vuelta a Espana after a tough fight on the climb to Xorret del Cati on Saturday.
 Roglic's Jumbo Visma team mate Sepp Kuss took the overall leader's red jersey after Lenny Martinez of Groupama-FDJ cracked near the finish of the 165km stage from Denia.

-Kuss was the first to attack before Belgium's Evenepoel (Soudal Quick Step) took it on over the summit on the downhill race to the finish line.
+It proved too much for Martinez who fell away and Kuss was the first to attack before Evenepoel took it on over the summit on the downhill race to the finish line.
 Evenepoel was unable to hold off three-time Vuelta winner Roglic in the final sprint to the line but looked strong as he came home in second place with Spain's Juan Ayuso third.

+"I was on Roglic's wheel, I felt easy, I was following him but I didn’t know where the line was," Evenepoel said.
+"I ended up losing some time to Primoz, which is a shame, and I feel a bit stupid actually."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)